rockstorm101/getssl-docker/README.md

 where the SSL certificates are to be stored.

 By default, getssl will be run once a week.
-Mount a custom `crontab` file at `/var/spool/cron/crontabs/root` to change this behaviour.
+Mount a custom `crontab` file at `/var/spool/cron/crontabs/root` to change this behavior.

 ### Run Standalone getssl